 Selecting reviewers is presented in the Reviewers section.
 They can accept or reject the order.

-The order may also be approved via the console, in the campaign order overview.
+The order may also be approved via the Client Console, in the campaign order overview.
 To approve an order, select it and click Approve the order.

 The campaign can still be edited and reconfigured up until the campaign availability date.
 Local entities can also reject the campaign by clicking the Cancel button.